Nursing Home Abuse Attorney in Norman, OK

 Unfortunately, residents of nursing homes may fear that speaking up could lead to retaliation and worse treatment from the elder abuser.
 Other employees may be similarly intimidated.
 Abusers may also choose victims who can’t speak out against them.

-At the Cain Law Office, our Norman nursing home abuse lawyers serve as a strong voice for those who have been abused or neglected.
+At Cain Law, our Norman nursing home abuse lawyers serve as a strong voice for those who have been abused or neglected.
 We will work quickly to help you get your loved one out of immediate danger and ensure your family member is treated with dignity and compassion.
 When you trust our firm to handle your case, our attorneys will:

 • Thoroughly investigate the elder abuse or neglect and collect all the necessary evidence to prove what has happened